Assignment #1

 cd cs241/assign1

-file in your favorite editor (the file name doesn’t matter).
+and then open a .s file in your favorite editor (the file name doesn’t matter).